-The analyses of combinations of predictors of the effect size of dominance rank on reproductive success indicate that many predictors may have a direct influence.
+The analyses of combinations of predictors of the effect size of dominance on rank on reproductive success indicate that many predictors may have a direct influence.
 Regarding the potential influence of the study approach on inferences, we find that specific approaches are more common in some study systems, but that using different approaches does not lead to different estimates of the effect size.
 We also find that average relatedness might not directly mitigate effect sizes, but that it is a co-variate of the breeding system and whether females are philopatric or disperse.
-In addition, we find that all cooperative breeders have large effect sizes independent of further social variation, while differences in social factors, including philopatry, group size, average relatedness, and coalition formation, further mitigate effect sizes among plural breeders.
+In addition, we find that all cooperative breeders have large effect sizes independent of further social variation, while differences in social factors such as group size and coalition formation further mitigate effect sizes among plural breeders.

-1195 Discussion
+1162 Discussion

 Our results provide support for three of our four pre-registered objectives.
 First, we find that in social mammals, dominant females have higher reproductive success than lower-ranking females.
-While there appears to be a publication bias in the dataset we put together, the overall positive effect of higher rank on reproductive success is strong, thus unlikely to result only from such bias, and instead reflects a genuine biological phenomenon.
+While there appears to be a publication bias in the dataset we put together, this bias is unlikely to be so strong as to negate the overall positive effect of higher rank on reproductive success.
 Second, positive effects of dominance rank are present across all life history measures and among plural breeders, where data for all measures of reproductive success exist, are highest for life-time reproductive success.
 This suggests that even if dominants might face some trade-offs (e.g. higher stress levels Cavigelli et al. (2003)), obtaining a high ranking position in a social group generally leads to fitness benefits, though how females obtain these benefits (e.g. shorter interbirth intervals versus larger offspring) differs between populations.
 Effects are particularly pronounced in species in which females produce large numbers of offspring at once.
 Third, and against our predictions, we did not find that ecological factors play a major role in mediating the benefits of rank on reproduction.
 Fourth, the types of society females live in appear to have a particular modulating influence.
 Strong associations between dominance rank and reproductive success are consistently found among cooperative breeders, they are intermediate in stable groups with small numbers of unrelated breeding females, and lowest when large numbers of females associate.